Developing on a native Linux platform

 sudo apt-get install mutt

-You may want to send patches with the git send-email command, so you need to install the git-email package:
+You may want to send patches with the git send-email command, so if you use Ubuntu you'll need to install the git-email package:

 sudo apt-get install git-email